 With contributions by: M. Huber, R. Plassmann, S. B. Gahleitner, M.-L. Kindler, L. Krebs, G. Heyers, R. Sander, T. Becker, S. Leuter, H. Schickedanz, H. Girrulat, R. Stachowske, K.-H. Brisch, M. Seidel, R. Stachetzki, P. Heinz, G. Wild, P. Hafele

 What is trauma actually?
 And who is affected?
 Researchers now assume that we are all exposed to a situation at least once in our lives that causes us to collapse internally.
-Most people manage to process the event reasonably well, even if some take many years.
+Most people manage to deal with the event reasonably well, even if some take many years.
 But what if the event leaves deeper wounds, for example because it is repeated (several times)?
 How long can we endure and persevere without suffering long-term serious consequences?

 This book deals with "toxic" traumatic stress and its consequences.